EWMoE: An effective model for global weather forecasting with mixture-of-experts: Experiments

 \subsection{Ablation studies}

 We analyze the importance of individual elements in EWMoE by removing one component at a time and observing the performance difference.

-\textbf{Effect of meteorology-specific embedding.} We conduct experiments to compare the performance of EWMoE with and without meteorology-specific embedding to evaluate the its effectiveness in extracting the internal relations between meteorology variables.
-Figure~\ref{fig:embedding_ab} shows the superior performance of meteorology-specific embedding compared with the standard ViT embedding at all forecast time, indicating that it is a crucial component in capturing interactions between atmospheric variables through cross-attention.
+\textbf{Effect of 3D absolute position embedding.} We conduct experiments to compare the performance of EWMoE with and without 3D absolute position embedding to evaluate its effectiveness in extracting the 3D geographical location features.
+Figure~\ref{fig:embedding_ab} shows the superior performance of 3D absolute position embedding compared with the standard ViT position embedding at all forecast time, indicating that it is a crucial component in modeling geographical characteristics of different meteorological variables.

-\textbf{Effect of MoE layer.} We evaluate the effectiveness of the MoE layer in EWMoE.
+\textbf{Effect of the MoE layer.} We evaluate the effectiveness of the MoE layer in EWMoE.
 As shown in Figure~\ref{fig:MoE_ab}, EWMoE with the MoE layer significantly outperforms model with a standard feed-forward network, and the performance gap becomes larger as the forecast time increases.
 We attribute this result to the ability of the MoE layer, which allows increasing the model capacity and flexibility.
+The total number of model parameters with only one FFN layer is 43 million.
+After using the MoE layer with 20 experts, the total number of model parameters has reached to 580 million.
+The total number of model parameters has increased by 13 times, allowing EWMoE to better extract and model meteorological data features.
 We also note that EWMoE achieves this improvement without increasing computing requirements, as only a small portion of parameters are activated during training.
 This suggests that applying MoE structure to weather forecasting is promising.
 Moreover, we also conduct extensive experiments to evaluate the importance of auxiliary loss used in the MoE layer routing and the number of selective top-$k$ experts, as shown in Figure~\ref{fig:impro}.